5 Reasons Why You Should Always Pick Up Dog Poop

 1. Disease Control

 A number of common diseases can be transmitted to other dogs (and even people) through contaminated feces.
 Some of these diseases include salmonella, giardia, E-coli and roundworms.
 It is also possible for your dog to contract coronavirus or parvovirus from infected feces.
 In addition to the dangers of direct contact with contaminated feces, dog waste can also be carried into waterways by storm runoff.
 Some bacteria and parasites can also live in the soil for extended periods of time where they may be transmitted to other dogs and even humans.
+If we’ve learned anything in the last year or so it’s that viruses and disease control can make a huge difference in how we do everyday everything.
+Don’t be the person who adds to dangerous situations simply because you couldn’t be bothered to pick up poop.
+Don’t have a bag?
+Get a leash that has them attached.
+Ask a friend or someone nearby.
+Make something work.
+Just don’t leave it there.

 2. Common Courtesy

 If you have ever had the misfortune of stepping in dog poop, you can understand some of the more practical reasons for cleaning up after your dog.
 For public areas such as playgrounds and dog parks, it is common courtesy to clean up after your dog so that others may enjoy the public areas as well.
 This also applies to areas around your home – it is considered very rude to let your dog eliminate in someone else’s yard, especially if you do not clean up after him.
+Not to mention, in some places it’s illegal…read on.

 3. It is the Law

 While there is no overarching federal law requiring dog owners to pick up after their pets, many urban and suburban areas have passed such legislation.
 In certain areas you may see signs requiring dog owners to clean up after their pets along with a phone number to call to report infractions.
 Many dog parks and suburban community parks have even begun to provide waste disposal bags to encourage dog owners to clean up after their pets.
+This applies to some local areas as well.
+Some townships, cities and even neighborhoods have regulations about picking up dog poop, so be sure to know the rules and follow them.

 4. Cleanliness and Odor Reduction

 If you let your dog have free reign of your yard at home, you may find that the yard becomes less usable because you don’t want to risk stepping in dog poop.
 The same is true for public areas – failing to clean up after your dog limits the ability of others to enjoy the area.
 In addition to general cleanliness issues, failing to clean up after your dog can also lead to unpleasant odors – it can also attract flies and other pests to the area.
 In your yard at home, you might consider applying lime to reduce odors or try using a product Doggie Dooley which acts like a mini septic system to break down waste safely.
+The truth is that if your dog’s healthy (and has a healthy gut) he’ll have pretty much the perfect poop.
+Just the right firmness and texture to pick up easy peasy lemon squeezy.
+If it’s not, you may want to look into some supplements, as poop is very telling about your dog’s overall health.

 5. Prevention of Stool Eating